agsb/jelly/README.md

 a 2-bit of a 8-bit latch, for select, increase, decrease, lock signals to tape

-### controls
+### input/output

+a 8-bit latch (U5) for input, with enable and 3-state, as 74hc574

-a 8-bit latch (U1) for controls, with enable and 3-state, as 74hc574
+a 8-bit latch (U6) for output, with enable and 3-state, as 74hc574

-a eeprom for microcode, using 5 bits for address and 3 bits for pipeline cycles

-a dozen of cirtuits for enables, selects, logics

 ## Executing

 ### classic brainfuck

-  1. >  forward data tape
+  1) \>  forward data tape
-  2. <  backward data tape
+  2) \<  backward data tape

-  3. +  increase byte at data tape
+  3) \+  increase byte at data tape
-  4. -  decrease byte at data tape
+  4) \-  decrease byte at data tape

-  5. [  test if byte at data tape is zero, and forward code tape to matched ]
+  5) [  test if byte at data tape is zero, and forward code tape to matched ]
-  6. ]  test if byte at data tape is not zero, and backward code tape to matched [
+  6) ]  test if byte at data tape is not zero, and backward code tape to matched [

-  7. .  get a byte from data tape to output
+  7) .  get a byte from data tape to output
-  8. ,  put a byte from input into data tape
+  8) ,  put a byte from input into data tape

-### extensions
+### Jelly extensions

-   9. ~  cycle output
-  10. = cycle input
+brainfuck have only a default input/output device, then include a latch and a

+   9) :  cycle output, repeat to first, next, ..., last, first
+  10) ;  cycle input, repeat to first, next, ..., last, first